KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 The installation consists of these steps:

 1. Configure NAS
-2. Create Debian LXC container
+2. Create a Debian LXC container
 3. Simple Debian configuration
 4. Install Plex Media Server
 5. Connect to CIFS

 ## 1. Configure NAS

-Follow [the official tutorial](https://wiki.turris.cz/doc/en/howto/nas) to configure NAS at your Turris Omnia.
+Follow [the official tutorial](https://wiki.turris.cz/doc/en/howto/nas) to configure NAS on your Turris Omnia.
 This tutorial is using NAS path configuration as `\\TURRIS\nas` or using IP form `\\192.168.1.1\nas`.

-## 2. Create Debian LXC container
+## 2. Create a Debian LXC container

 Connect to your Turris Omnia router by SSH and create the LXC container. **[Official Manual](https://www.turris.cz/doc/en/howto/lxc)**